-1. Scoping Meeting - We organize such meeting with customers to receive answers on questions regarding the time estimation, project planning, budgeting, and so on.
+1. Scoping meeting.
+We organize such meetings with customers to receive answers to questions regarding time estimation, project planning, budgeting, etc.

-2. Gather Backlog - As we said before, a product backlog includes e-commerce features or user stories we determined to work on in each sprint.
+2. Gather backlog.
+As we said before, a product backlog includes e-commerce features or user stories we are determined to work on in each sprint.

-4. Estimate (min-max) Tasks from the Backlog - When the team finishes with the product backlog, we estimate how much time we need to develop each feature.
-For that, the development and design team members use Fibonacci numbers (1,2,3,5…) to calculate in points the number of development hours required.
+4. Estimate (min-max) tasks from the backlog.
+When the team is done with the product backlog, we estimate how much time we need to develop each feature.
+For that, the development and design team members use Fibonacci numbers (1,2,3,5…) to estimate in points the number of development hours required.

-5. Weekly with Clients and Daily with the Team - In the daily brief meetings, we share our success and concerns when working on the project.
-When sharing the status of work, each team member answers three questions on the yesterday’s tasks, plans for today and informs the Scrum master about the blockers that impede the implementation of the functions.
+5. Weekly with clients and daily with the team.
+In the daily brief meetings, we share our success and concerns when working on the project.
+When sharing the status of work, each team member answers three questions on yesterday's tasks, plans for today and informs the Scrum master about the blockers that impede the implementation of the tasks.

-7. End of the Weekly Status - In the weekly meetings, we share our progress, issues, and the completed tasks.
-This sharing helps us evaluate our work, performance and eliminate the problems.
+7. End of the weekly status.
+In the weekly meetings, we share our progress, issues, and the completed tasks.
+This helps us evaluate our work, performance and eliminate the problems.

-8. Deploy to Develop - In this stage, we deploy the complete part of a project to the development environment.
-It is a software used by the development team to conduct changes in the project.
+8. Deploy to Dev.
+At this stage, we deploy the ready part of a project to the development environment.
+It is software used by the development team to conduct changes in the project.

-10. Demo: Results of the Work on Development - After finishing each sprint, we conduct meetings with the Product Owner and Scrum Master to discuss all the achieved goals.
+10. Demo - results of the work on Dev.
+After finishing each sprint, we conduct meetings with the Product Owner and Scrum Master to discuss all the achieved goals.
 The Product Owner considers the user stories that each team member implemented and approves or rejects the result.

-11. Deploy to Production – Completing the project is the most exciting part of every undertaking.
-Upon finishing all the hard work, we deploy the result to production.
+11. Deploy to production.
+This is the most exciting part of every project.
+When all the hard work is done, we deploy the result to production.

-13. Monthly (or by call) Retro - In this type of meeting, the team shares their insights on what they have improved in their performance.
+13. Monthly (or by call) Retro.
+In such meetings, the team shares their insights on what they have improved in their performance.

 Image source: Medium

-As we said before, an e-commerce website development consists of small tasks and require the work of many specialists.
-The primary goal of the project manager here is to keep the project in time, on budget and scope.
+As we said before, a website project management plan consists of small tasks and requires the work of many specialists.
+The main goal of the project manager here is to keep the project on time, on budget, and on the scope.
 These three parameters are the Project Triangle or Iron Triangle.

-The most common issues that occur during the project are schedule delay, the cost overrun and the poor quality of the product.
+The most common issues that occur during the project are schedule delay, cost overrun, and poor quality of the product.

-To avoid such issues, our project managers understand how to make all three project constraints adjust to each other and deliver a high-quality product.
-To provide the projects within the budget and in time, we control human and financial resources, as well as prevent stakeholders from managing project scope.
-Also, our project managers keep the team focused and adjust milestones when necessary.
+To avoid such issues, our project managers understand how to make all three project constraints adjust to each other and deliver high-quality products.
+To deliver the projects within the budget and in time, we control human and financial resources, as well as prevent stakeholders from managing project scope.
+In addition, our project managers keep the team focused and adjust milestones when necessary.

 After launching the MVP of the e-commerce website, we move to phase two, where we add other features.
-We also monitor how users interact with the site once it is live.
-We help our customers to identify problems, run usability tests and discuss possible solutions.
+We also monitor how users interact with the website once it is live.
+We help our customers to identify problems, run usability tests, and discuss possible solutions.

-So, why is project management important regarding e-commerce development?
+So, why is project management important in terms of e-commerce development?